Charles Todd (engineer): Overland Telegraph Line

-In 1857 or 1859 Todd conceived the idea of the transcontinental telegraph line from Adelaide to Darwin.
-Most of the country in between except for the explorations of Charles Sturt and others was unknown, and it was many years before Todd could convince the South Australian government of the practicability of the scheme.

 In January 1863 Todd addressed the Adelaide Philosophical Society about the possibility of building telegraph routes that would link to an overseas cable.
-In 1868 the direct line between Adelaide and Sydney was completed and was used to determine the 141st meridian, the boundary line between South Australia and Victoria, to a greater precision than previously possible.
-Todd's calculations showed it to be 2¼ miles farther east than had previously been determined.
-This led to the long-drawn-out dispute between the two colonies.

-By 1870 it had been decided that the OTL should be constructed from Port Augusta in the south to Port Darwin in the north, though the other colonies declined to share in the cost.
-The southern and northern sections of the line were let by contract, and the 1000 miles in between was constructed by the department.

-The contractor at the northern fell badly behind and was sacked by overseer William McMinn and Todd had to go to the north himself and finish it, with engineer Patterson.
-The line was completed on 22 August 1872, but the undersea cable to Darwin had broken and communication with England was not effected until 21 October.
 After the first messages had been exchanged over the new line, Todd was accompanied by surveyor Richard Randall Knuckey on the return journey from Central Mount Stuart to Adelaide, to be met by an enthusiastic crowd.

-His next great work was a line from Port Augusta, South Australia to Eucla in Western Australia – a distance of 759 mi – in 1876, again surveyed by Knuckey.
+His next great work was a line from Port Augusta, in South Australia to Eucla in Western Australia – a distance of 759 mi – in 1876, again surveyed by Knuckey.

 In the 1880s, Todd's department replaced the rotting poles along the OTL with Oppenheimer telescoping poles.

 Postmaster General of South Australia

 In 1870 the Post Office and the Telegraph Department were amalgamated, and Charles Todd was appointed Postmaster General.
 At this time Todd was busy with the construction of the Overland Telegraph.
 There were problems with the running of the Post Office culminating in two robberies.
 Consequently, in 1874 a Government Inquiry was held into the workings of the Post Office.
 The outcome of the inquiry was positive; Todd was able to implement reforms that improved both the working conditions of Post Office employees and the services provided by them.

-He was held in high esteem by his staff, and he continued to control his department with ability.
+He was held in high esteem by his staff.

-When the colonies were federated in 1901 it was found that, in spite of its large area and sparse population, South Australia was the only one whose post and telegraphic department was carried on at a profit.
-Todd continued in office as deputy-postmaster-general until 1905.